Charles Latham, 1st Baron Latham: Elected office

 Latham had retrained as an accountant and continued his involvement in London politics, fighting the general elections of 1922 and 1923 in Hendon.
 His administrative skill and knowledge of transport issues led to his selection as a County Alderman on the London County Council in 1928.
 This brought him into close contact with Herbert Morrison, the Labour Leader on the LCC and Minister of Transport in the Labour government from 1929.
-Latham was a strong personal supporter of Morrison with whom he agreed on most issues (especially financial orthodoxy), and with Morrison's support he was elected again to the London Executive.
+Latham was a strong personal supporter of Morrison with whom he agreed on most issues (especially financial orthodoxy), and with Morrison's support, he was elected again to the London Executive.

 In the 1934 election Latham gave up his seat as an Alderman for an elected Councillor at Hackney South, again using Morrison's influence (Morrison had been Mayor and MP for Hackney).
 Labour won a majority and Latham was appointed as Chair of the Finance Committee, which both Morrison and Latham agreed should make sure that taxation was kept as low as possible.
 This work was seen to be successful when Labour were re-elected in 1937.

 On 16 January 1942 he was created Baron Latham, of Hendon in the County of Middlesex.

 When Morrison was appointed to the Government in the wartime Coalition, he chose Latham as his successor as leader of the council.
+He was elected leader of the Council in May 1940.
 The circumstances of the time made civil defence of London the top priority for the council, and normal party politics were suspended.
 The council had a large share of the responsibility for Air Raid Precautions (it ran the Fire Service and the Ambulance Service) and it was the biggest hospital authority in the country.
 Latham took the chairmanship of the Civil Defence Committee for himself.